fxesdev/gy454xe-decomp/README.md

 The code was compiled with the LARGE memory model and NEAR data model options.

 ## Building
-At this time, there is no provided way to build this code, however you can (try to) build it yourself with CCU8.
-The code will not work yet.
+At this time, there is no provided way to build this code, however you can (try to) build it yourself with CCU8 and the MACU8 Assembler Package in the development tools.
+The code is not guaranteed to build successfully and will not work yet.